Kevin-Robertson/Inveigh/README.md

 * __Tool__ - Default = 0: (0,1,2) Enable/Disable features for better operation through external tools such as Metasploit's Interactive Powershell Sessions and Empire.
 0 = None, 1 = Metasploit, 2 = Empire

 ##### Notes:
-* Ensure that any needed HTTP,HTTPS ports are open within any local firewall on the host system.
+* Ensure that any needed HTTP, HTTPS ports are open within any local firewall on the host system.
 * If you copy/paste challenge/response captures from the console window for password cracking, ensure that there are no extra carriage returns.

 ### Support Functions